Things to do in the Isle of Man

 27. Stand Where They Burned Witches at the Stake

-Yes, you read that right, and no, it’s not a joke nor a myth.
-Alleged witches were barbarically burned to death in Castletown square in the early 1600s.
+Yes, you read that right.
+Suspected witches were burned to death in Castletown square in the early 1600s.

 This was during a time when outsiders regarded the Isle of Man as a centre for witchcraft.
 If you happened to be Manx, people would be afraid of you.
 Today, the Smelt monument in Castletown Square reads: